JosquinIMBERT/HoneyWalt/doc/controller.md

 ## Description

 The controller is the central point of HoneyWalt.
-It controls the traffic of the attackers.
+It controls the traffic of the attackers, accepts the ssh connections and redirect them to the devices.
 It is also in charge of hosting a Virtual Machine (VM) that runs the Walt server.

 ## Parameters